omobus/omobus-mobile/README.md

 # 2. Building omobus-droid

-Open sln files and build the in the following order:
+Open sln files and build then in the following order:

     * zlib
     * bzip2